 Bring the Irish Home

-Time to stock up!
-Bring the kids to wander through a treasure trove of Irish delights form the typical “Kiss Me I’m Irish” t-shirts to food that would be at home in any Irish home: crazy flavored crisps, Irish bangers, PG tips, spotted dick and puddings in cans, real English baked beans, biscuits, scone and soda bread mixes and chocolates you can’t get in the US that will delight any child (and adult – seriously, their Cadbury is a whole different animal from what’s made here!).
+Field Trip!
+Bring the kids to wander through a treasure trove of Irish delights from the typical “Kiss Me I’m Irish” t-shirts to food that would be at home in any Irish chalet: crazy flavored crisps, Irish bangers, PG tips, spotted dick and puddings in cans, real English baked beans, biscuits, scone and soda bread mixes and chocolates you can’t get in the US that will delight any child (and adult – seriously, their Cadbury is a whole different animal from what’s made here!).
 Tucked into a tiny, and truthfully, slightly dingy, strip mall in Hollywood, the Irish Import Shop is well worth a trip, even if it’s just to meet the Irish-to-the-core owner.
-You’ll also find cookbooks, clothes and other things made in Ireland, so you can stock up for an authentic celebration at home.
-Get the details about the store (you can also order online) at their website.
+You’ll also find cookbooks, clothes and more things made in Ireland than you can shake a shillelagh at, so you can stock up for an authentic celebration at home.

-Where do you and your family have planned to get your green on?
+Where are you and your family going to be seen in green?
 Let us know in the comments below!

 —Meghan Rose & Jenifer Scott